-Newest investigations show that the air quality in class rooms is responsible for the academic success.
-The times where the temperature and CO2 level of class rooms were controlled by opening and closing of windows is over.
+Newest investigations show that the air quality in classrooms is responsible for academic success.
+The times where the temperature and CO2 level of classrooms were controlled by the opening and closing of windows is over.
 More airtight buildings require the use of mechanical and controlled air conditioning.
-This fact has to be taken in account at the planning of restructuring and building works of school facilities.
+This fact has to be taken into account at the planning of restructuring and building works of school facilities.

 Picture 1 shows the tasks which result from the energetic requirements.
 Modern buildings get perfectly thermally insulated of which the result is that the buildings are almost perfectly airtight.
 Related to the transmission losses of the building, this is positive for the energy balance.

 Airtight buildings do not offer air exchanges though.
 This means that the CO2 concentration of the breathing air is continuously rising.
 The students additionally generate approx. 50 g/kg steam so that the air humidity is also rising.

 The consequences are that students ability to concentrate on the school work decrease and the increased humidity in the building can lead to mould on the walls.
 Airtight buildings tend to emit substances that evaporate or diffuse from building parts to the air.
 This fact can’t be prevented during the building phase.